-This is the version history page for Lagarith Lossless Video Codec.
+This is the version history page for Lagarith Lossless Video Codec, showing the last 20 software updates.
 You can return to the main page for this software by clicking here.

 - Version 1.3.27 (Dec 9, 2011)

 - Version 1.3.24 Beta (Mar 31, 2011)

 - Version 1.3.16 (Jun 22, 2008)